On the Artin vanishing theorem for Stein spaces: Artin vanishing for G -equivariant Stein spaces

 \begin{rems} (i) Proposition \ref{propArtin2} can be deduced from Theorem \ref{thArtin} by applying it to the weakly constructible $G$-equivariant sheaf $\F\otimes_{\Z}\Z[G]$.
 Similarly, one can recover Proposition \ref{propArtin} from Theorem \ref{thArtin} by applying it to the $G$-equivariant Stein space~$S\sqcup S^{\sigma}$ where $S^{\sigma}$ is the conjugate complex space of $S$ (see \eg \cite[\S A.2]{Tight}) and where the action of $G$ exchanges $S$ and $S^{\sigma}$.

-(ii) Theorem \ref{thArtin} holds more generally for $\F\in\leftindex^p{D}_{G,\wc}^{\leq n}(S)$, where the triangulated category~${D}^b_{G,\wc}(S)$ of weakly constructible bounded complexes of $G$-equivariant sheaves on~$S$ is endowed with its perverse $t$-structure.
+(ii) Theorem \ref{thArtin} holds more generally for $\F\in\leftindex^p{D}_{G,\wc}^{\leq n}(S)$, where the triangulated category~${D}^b_{G,\wc}(S)$ of weakly constructible bounded complexes of $G$-equivariant sheaves on~$S$ is endowed with its perverse $t$-structure for the middle perversity.
 To see it, note that \cite[Theorem~3.64~(1)]{Constructible} is stated in this generality and that all the other arguments used in the proof extend at once from ($G$-equivariant) sheaves to bounded complexes of ($G$-equivariant) sheaves.
 Analogous remarks apply to Propositions \ref{propArtin} and \ref{propArtin2}. \end{rems}